php-fig/per-coding-style/spec.md

 The `extends` and `implements` keywords MUST be declared on the same line as the class name.

-The opening brace for the class MUST go on its own line; the closing brace for the class MUST go on the next line after the body.
+The opening brace for the class MUST go on its own line, and MUST NOT be preceded or followed by a blank line.

-Opening braces MUST be on their own line and MUST NOT be preceded or followed by a blank line.
+The closing brace for the class MUST go on its own line, immediately following the last line of the class body, and MUST NOT be preceded by a blank line.

-Closing braces MUST be on their own line and MUST NOT be preceded by a blank line.
+The following is a validly formatted class:

 ```php
 <?php